sketchplugins/plugin-directory/README.md

 - [Quick Presentation](https://github.com/timothywhalin/sketch-quick-presentation), by Timothy Whalin: A Sketch plugin to quickly share multiple artboards with an optional title.
 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
+- [Quopi](https://github.com/LukeFinch/Quopi), by Luke Finch: Fetches copy from the comments on your Abstract branch
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.